gerjunior/Gerjunior/README.md

 ### Welcome to my profile! 👋

-- 👤 I’m currently working at Groundbreaker
+- 👤 I’m currently working at X-Team!
 - ❤ I’m always improving on **NodeJS**, **AWS** and the **React** environment
 - 🦾 Getting professional on **Golang**
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/gerjunior/)